oaansari/oaansari.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing my Ph.D. degree in electrical engineering at the [University of Saskatchewan](https://www.usask.ca/), Canada, under the supervision of [Prof. C. Y. Chung](http://engineering.usask.ca/faculty-staff/ece/tony-c.y.-chung).

+I received my MSc. degree in electrical engineering from the University of Saskatchewan in 2017.
+I received my Bachelor in electrical engineering degree from the National University of Sciences and Technology, Islamabad, Pakistan in 2015.

 Research Interests
 ======